 Jon makes no assumption that you know anything about chords.
-At Chord Camp you will learn what makes a chord, how to play them on the dulcimer, how to use them to back up other instruments, and how to use them to make solo arrangements or your favorite tunes.
+At Chord Camp you will learn what makes a chord, how to play them on the dulcimer, how to use them to back up other instruments (and choral groups), and how to use them to make solo arrangements of your favorite tunes.

 Most dulcimer players learn to play by playing melodies without much attention to chords.
 We will focus on the chords and work our way back to the melodies for a more holistic approach to both ensemble accompaniment and solo arranging.
-For many dulcimer players this way of thinking and playing is usually a real eye-opener.
+For many dulcimer players this way of thinking and playing can be a real eye-opener.

-To foster accelerated learning and personal attention class size is limited to only 8 attendees.
+To foster accelerated learning and to provide personal attention class size is limited to only 10 attendees.

-Once this years's session is filled we will maintain a waiting list should anyone need to cancel, or possibly open up a second week session if there is enough interest.
+Once a session is filled we will maintain a waiting list should anyone need to cancel.

 Workshops and the Thursday evening concert are at the Framingham Friends Quaker Meetinghouse in wooded north Framingham, near the Marlborough line.

-Lodging is at the recently renovated Marlborough Holiday Inn, about 8 miles from the meetinghouse and near Jon's house.
+Lodging is at the recently renovated Marlborough Holiday Inn, about 8 miles from the meetinghouse and near Jon's house, restaurants, and other services.

-He is a long-time, frequent performer and teacher at dulcimer festivals in the northeast US including the Cranberry Dulcimer Gathering and the Nutmeg Dulcimer Festival, the Pocono Winter Dulcimer Festival in Pennsylvania, and beyond the northeast at the ODPC Funfest in Evart, MI and the Winston-Salem Dulcimer Festival in North Carolina.
+He is a frequent performer and teacher at dulcimer festivals in the northeast US including the Cranberry Dulcimer Gathering, the Nutmeg Dulcimer Festival, the Pocono Winter Dulcimer Festival in Pennsylvania, and beyond the northeast at the ODPC Funfest in Evart, MI and the Winston-Salem Dulcimer Festival in North Carolina.
 For many years Jon was the hammered dulcimer coordinator of the now-defunct Cambridge Spring Dulcimer festival.

-Jon plays dulcimer at weddings, church services, and other celebratory events, and performs concerts at coffeehouses, town events, and at residential assisted living and nursing home facilities.
+Jon plays dulcimer at weddings, church services, and other celebratory events, and performs concerts at coffeehouses, town events, restaurants, and at residential assisted living and nursing home facilities.
 He has accompanied the New England Children's Choir at the New England Conservatory of Music and at Boston Symphony Hall, is a featured speaker and performer on the hammered dulcimer at the Boston Museum of Fine Arts, and is a frequent performer at NEFFA (the New England Folk Festival).

 As a member of multiple contra dance bands over the years Jon developed a system of dulcimer chords and a backup playing style that he teaches both to private students and at dulcimer festival workshops.
-He is currently an active member of the New England bands Allemande North and Wild Card.
+He is currently an active member of the New England band Wild Card.